LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/advanced.md

 if you are expecting a non-fatal (e.g. `EXPECT_*`) failure.

-Only failures in the current thread are checked to determine the result of this type of expectations.
+Only failures in the current thread are checked to determine the expectedValue of this type of expectations.
 If `statement` creates new threads, failures in these threads are also ignored.
 If you want to catch failures in other threads as well, use one of the following macros instead: